-Legal Reference: Arkansas Computer Science Standards For Grades 9-12; Commissioner's Memo COM-17-051; Commissioner's Memo COM-17-050
+Legal Reference: Arkansas Computer Science Standards For Grades 9-12; Commissioner's Memo COM-17-051

 6.5-VISITORS TO THE SCHOOLS

 Parents, grandparents, legal guardians, business, and community members are welcome and encouraged to visit District schools.
 To minimize the potential for disruption of the learning environment, visitors, for a purpose other than to attend an activity open to the general public, are required to first report to the school's main office.
 No one shall be exempt from this requirement.
 Visitors who are Level 3 or Level 4 sex offenders may only enter a school campus under the provisions listed in Policy 6.10.